sadricodes/scriptify/documentation/index.md

 - ### Generating settings

+  - YouTube guide for this step

   This is where we will describe how to create a settings code

 - ### Saving settings

+  - YouTube guide for this step

   This is where we will describe saving the settings in the ACP

 ## Member Guide

 - ### Generating settings

+  - YouTube guide for this step

   This is where we will describe how to create settings as a user

 - ### Saving settings

+  - YouTube guide for this step

   This is where we will describe how to save settings as a user

 ## Resources